Audi TT Roadster convertible (2019 - ) review

 There are three trim levels, starting with the Sport which features LED daytime running lights and xenon headlights and 18-inch alloy wheels.
 The next step up is the S line, which comes with brighter LED headlights and 19-inch wheels, as well as some gloss black bits on the bodywork and a sportier bodykit.
 The top model of the 'standard' TT is the Black Edition, which comes with 20-inch black alloy wheels and, as the name suggests, lots of black elements on the bodywork.

-The sportiest version (currently) of the TT is the TTS, which has aluminium-look bits on the side mirrors, bumper and side skirts, and rides on 19-inch alloy wheels.
+There are also two sportier and hardcore versions of the TT: the TTS and the TT RS.
+The TTS has aluminium-look bits on the side mirrors, bumper and side skirts, and rides on 19-inch alloy wheels.
 You also get some TTS logos on the brake calipers, so the keen-eyed will know you’re packing a bit more oomph.
 Solid paint is included, but metallic colours are extra.

 What's the interior like?